Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

-By Theorem \ref{thm:continuation}, it follows that any $C^2$-small perturbation of the pair $(f,g)$ into a Morse-Smale pair $(f',g')$ implies an equivalence between $\calC_f$ and $\calC_{f'}$.
-Following Section \ref{sec:morsehomology}, for a Morse-Smale pair $(f,g)$, we may define the Morse chain complex $CM_*(X;f,g;\bbZ/2)$ with a differential that counts connecting trajectories in dimension 0 Morse moduli spaces.
+by Theorem \ref{thm:continuation}.
+We now wish to perturb $g$ into $g'$ such that $(f',g')$ is Morse-Smale while preserving $\calC_{f'}$ (again, by appealing to Theorem \ref{thm:continuation}).
+But this is straightforward since we may choose an isolating neighborhood $N$ of $S_{f'}$ and perturb $g$ into $g'$ on a strictly smaller isolating neighborhood of $S_{f'}$ contained in $N$.
+In particular, after a $C^2$-small perturbation, we may assume $(f,g)$ is Morse-Smale.

-\begin{thm}[Theorem 1 \cite{Flo89c}] The Morse homology computed with respect to the pair $(f,g)$ is isomorphic to the reduced $\bbZ/2$-singular homology of the maximal Conley index of $f$. \end{thm}
+Following Section \ref{sec:morsehomology}, we may define the Morse chain complex $CM_*(X;f,g;\bbZ/2)$ with a differential that counts connecting trajectories in dimension 0 Morse moduli spaces.
+The upshot is the following result, due to Floer.